Creating or Revising Your Company Background Check Policy

 Creditors and employers can be sued if found not to be in compliance with FCRA regulations.
 The importance of maintain compliance cannot be stressed enough.
 To make sure your organization maintains compliance, contact Victig and learn more about how your organization’s employee screening policies measure up.

-Background Checks: Employer and Applicant Rights
+Background Check Compliance: Employee Applicant Rights

 - A company’s screening policies must be in compliance with the Fair Credit Reporting Act and Equal Employment Opportunity Commission.

-- Anything considered public record is open for investigation, including social security number, criminal record, bankruptcy filings, property ownership, and court documents.
+- Anything considered public record is open for investigation, including Social Security number, criminal record, bankruptcy filings, property ownership, and court documents.

 - Most states keep records on file indefinitely.